 The Spirit World, our next home, is a continuation of our second estate, which began at birth and will end at the resurrection.
 It is chiefly a place of learning and waiting, not suffering.

-When greeting him “how are you doing today” he would often say “it’s my best day”.
-After his wife passed away, he would say, “it’s still my best day…because of what I know”.
+When greeting him “How are you doing today?” he would often say “It’s my best day.”
+After his wife passed away, he would say, “It’s my best day,…because of what I know.”

-Sometimes on greeting him he would ask ‘what do you know’ or what have you learned, new?
-On one occasion, Don Coplin, a good friend and I were talking with Brother George.
-He asked us what do you know.
-Don answered; “the second estate is birth to resurrection’, not birth to death”.
-He replied emphatically.
-“THAT’S EXACTLY RIGHT!!!
-AND IT’S TOO BAD THE LATTER-DAY SAINTS DON’T UNDERSTAND THAT!!
+Sometimes on greeting him he would ask, “What do you know,” or what have you learned, new?
+On one occasion, Don Coplin, a good friend and I, saw Brother George.
+He asked us, “What do you know.”
+Don answered, “The second estate is birth to resurrection, not birth to death.”
+George replied emphatically.
+“Thats exactly right!!!
+And it’s too bad the Latter-Day Saints don’t understand that!”

 That reconciliation opportunity does not terminate at death, it terminates at the resurrection.